Technical.ly Builders · May 8, 2026 · Philadelphia

 • What tools do you use?

-• Where does your CRM live?
+• Where does your roadmap live?

 What Knowledge Lives Here?

-• What would a markdown file contain?
+• What would your inputs/90-day-plan.md contain? (milestones, bets, owners)

-• What would a sync script compile?
+• What should the sync script output into portal/data?

-What Decision Do I Need Faster?
+What Decision-Grade View Do I Need?

 • What view changes your week?